Fast Food Pizza Secrets: Employee Confessions Exposed! | Dr. Oz | S10 | Ep 89 | Full Episode

 You can use a tablespoon measure or you can use a small ice cream scoop.

-So I dip it in the hot oil real quick, and then take my scoop.
+So I dip it in the hot oil real quick and then take my scoop.

-That way it'll come right back.
+That way it'll come right out.

 We got deep frying today.